censor

 }

-Note that due to the diversity of the go.uber.org/zap library usage, it’s important to pay attention to how you use it with the censor handler.
+Note that due to the diversity of the go.uber.org/zap library usage, it’s important to pay attention to how you use it with the Censor handler.

 Covered data

-When using the logger with the censor handler, the following keywords are important: msg, key, and value:
+When using the logger with the Censor handler, the following keywords are important: msg, key, and value:

-By default, the censor handler only processes the value to minimize overhead.
+By default, the Censor handler only processes the value to minimize overhead.
 The msg and key values rarely contain sensitive data.
 However, you can customize the handler’s behavior using the available configuration options.

 For example, in a call to l.Info("payload", zap.Any("addresses", []string{"address1", "address2"})):